Before I start this blog post, don’t get me wrong – I love the NHS. I’ve had some brilliant experiences in past and my local GP surgery is quite good.

 But equally I feel really disappointed that I’d flagged issues to separate dentists for them to ignore it.

 I understand that they have time and budget constraints.
 I really do.
-But at the end of the day I could have ended up in a situation like my Dad has, which has resulted in tooth loss and years of anxiety, pain and cost.
+But at the end of the day I could have ended up in a situation where I could have lost teeth.

 I’m sorry NHS dentists.
 I just can’t trust you again.